Loroum Province: History

-The region has a history that includes the presence of early hunter-gatherer societies dating back to 14,000 BCE, followed by the emergence of agricultural settlements between 3600 and 2600 BCE.
-Iron working, crucial for early development, appeared in the region by 800-700 BCE.
+The region has a history that includes the presence of early hunter-gatherer societies dating back to the Neolithic Age.
 Various ethnic groups, including the Mossi, Fula, and Dioula, settled in the area in successive waves between the 8th and 15th centuries CE.
 The territory came under French control, becoming a French protectorate in 1896.
 It became part of Republic of Upper Volta in 1958 and later as a part of Burkina Faso.

 Geography

 Loroum is one of the 45 provinces of Burkina Faso, a landlocked country in West Africa.
 It is located in northern Burkina Faso within the Nord Region and spans approximately 3587 km2.
 It is bordered by Passoré, Yatenga, and Zondoma provinces, and the seat is at the city of Titao.
-The province, consistent with much of Burkina Faso, experiences a tropical climate characterized by distinct wet and dry seasons, and its economy is primarily based on agricultural activities.
+The province, consistent with much of northern Burkina Faso, experiences a tropical climate characterized by distinct wet and dry seasons, with erratic rainfall.
 Loroum is divided into 4 departments-Banh Department, Ouindigui Department, Solle Department, and Titao Department.

 Demographics

 As of 2019, it had a population of 198,192 inhabitants.
-The demographics is made up of various ethnicity.
+The demographics is made up of various ethnicities.
 In 2011, the province had 192 primary schools and 12 secondary schools.
 The province had 20 health and social promotion centers (Centres de santé et de promotion sociale), 3 doctors and 52 nurses.